IoGomes/IoGomes/README.md

      width="60"
      alt="Android Mascot">

-I work mainly with Java and SQLite, and I also explore backend development using Quarkus to create more complete and scalable solutions.
+I work mainly with Java and SQLite, and I also explore backend development using Quarkus to create more complete and scalable solutions. you can find me on Google play: www.CodeByI/O.com.br

 ![Android](https://img.shields.io/badge/Android-34A853?style=for-the-badge&logo=android&logoColor=white)